Human trafficking in Eritrea: Background

 The human rights record of Eritrea is considered poor.
 Since Eritrea's conflict with Ethiopia in 1998–2001, Eritrea's human rights record has worsened.
 Several human rights violations are committed by the government or on behalf of the government.
 Freedom of speech, press, assembly, and association are limited.
-Those that practise "unregistered" religions, try to flee the nation, or escape military duty are arrested and put into prison.
+Those that practice "unregistered" religions, try to flee the nation, or escape military duty are arrested and put into prison.
 Domestic and international human rights organizations are not allowed to function in Eritrea.
 In 2009 Human Rights Watch said that the government was turning the country into a 'giant prison'.

-All denominations of Christianity enjoyed freedom of worship until 2002 when the government outlawed worship and assembly outside the 'registered' denominations.
+All denominations of Christianity enjoyed freedom of worship until 2002, when the government outlawed worship and assembly outside the 'registered' denominations.
 All groups who worship secretly in a house or any other unregistered place of assembly are arrested and imprisoned without charge or trial.
 Religious prisoners are often tortured in Eritrea.
 Freedom of worship is one of the top reasons thousands of Eritreans flee the country.
 There are thousands of Eritrean refugees in Ethiopia and Sudan seeking asylum in Europe or another region of the West.
 Eritrea is a one-party state in which national legislative elections have been repeatedly postponed.

 Prosecution

 U.S. Department of State, 2010:

-Article 605 of the Eritrean Transitional Criminal Code prohibits trafficking in women and young persons for sexual exploitation, which is punishable by up to five years' imprisonment, or from three to 10 years' imprisonment if aggravating circumstances are present; these penalties are not commensurate with punishments prescribed for other serious crimes, such as rape.
+Article 605 of the Eritrean Transitional Criminal Code prohibits trafficking in women and young persons for sexual exploitation, which is punishable by up to five years imprisonment, or from three to 10 years imprisonment if aggravating circumstances are present; these penalties are not commensurate with punishments prescribed for other serious crimes, such as rape.
 Article 565 prohibits enslavement and prescribes punishment of five to 20 years' imprisonment, penalties which are sufficiently stringent.
 Forced labor and slavery are prohibited, except where authorized by law under Article 16 of the ratified, but suspended, Eritrean Constitution.
 Proclamation 11/199 prohibits the recruitment of children under 18 years of age into the armed forces.
 Nevertheless, the government has never used these statutes to prosecute cases of human trafficking.